Virginia town could lose city hall, police station amid default

-RICHMOND, Va., Dec 11 (Reuters) - A small Virginia city could lose its city hall and police station after its dream to use a municipal golf course as an economic driver went bust.
+RICHMOND, Va.
+(Reuters) - A small Virginia city could lose its city hall and police station after its dream to use a municipal golf course as an economic driver went bust.

 The City Council of Buena Vista, about 110 miles west of Richmond, voted on Monday to stop lease payments that cover debt service on the $9.2 million of bonds issued in 2005, and to seek a settlement with the bond insurer, the ACA Financial Guaranty Corp.